 The Navy Buoys and Kitsilano buoy were established as a communal facility, mainly for the use of Council of Marine Carriers member companies.
 As such their use is shared by barge owners and operators.
-In order for these moorings to be available to as many operators as possible, barges are permitted to be moored at T&B Mooring buoys for short periods only, mainly while barges are awaiting a dock or other mooring facility for longer term storage.
+In order for these moorings to be available to as many operators as possible, barges are permitted to be moored at T. and B. Mooring buoys for short periods only, mainly while barges are awaiting a dock or other mooring facility for longer term storage.
 Vessels other than barges are not permitted to moor at any buoy.

-Reporting arrival to Navy Buoys
+Reporting arrival/departure to Navy Buoys

 These rules equally apply to the use of the Navy Buoys and to the Kitsilano Mooring Buoy; 1.
-T&B Moorings and the Council of Marine Carriers are to be named as an additional insured party on barge insurance policies.
+T. and B. Moorings and the Council of Marine Carriers are to be named as an additional insured party on barge insurance policies.
 2. Operators are to ensure that barges are not occupying any buoy for lengthy periods.
 Owners of any barge found to be located on a buoy for longer than one week will be charged a premium rate for each day or part of a day that the barge is moored.
 3. No loaded or partially loaded oil barges are to be left at the Buoys at any time.
 Oil barge moorage at the buoys is strictly prohibited.
 4. No cargo operations are permitted to take place whilst moored at any buoy.
 5. Barges secured at the Buoys remain in the care and custody of the tug and/or the company securing the barge to the buoys.
-Neither T&B Moorings nor CMC assume any responsibility for any barge moored at the buoys.
+Neither T. and B. Moorings nor CMC assume any responsibility for any barge moored at the buoys.
 6.All lines used to secure barges at the Navy Buoys and the Kitsilano Buoy are to be of good quality and condition and to be of sufficient strength, diameter and of appropriate length to ensure mooring is maintained throughout the length of stay at the buoy.

 The following procedures and limitations apply to all buoys;